Azure/helm-charts/docs/contributing.md

 2. Fork the repository, develop and test your code changes.
 3. Submit a pull request.

+Your pull request will be reviewed according to the process defined in [reviewing.md](./reviewing.md).

 ## Code of conduct

 This project has adopted the